RSE-Sheffield/old_team_site_nikola/site/pages/resources/hpc/RSE-project.md

 We'll generally recommend that people contribute to the pool such that they buy at least an entire node.
 That way, if it turns out that our model really doesn't work for you, we can remove you from the pool and put your hardware within its own project -- just as if you had purchased a node directly from CiCS.

-# Once I join the pool.
-How do I access the hardware?
+# Once I join the pool, how do I access the hardware?

 Add the line